conneroisu/cpre281-finalproj/README.md

 5 bits = signal
 7 bits needed per 7-segment display
-longest word = 5 characters
+the longest word = 5 characters
 thus, 5 * 7 = 35 bits needed for 5 7-segment displays
 We are decoding a 5-bit signal to 35 bits.